 WGU is an online, nonprofit, accredited university that offers more than 60 bachelor’s and master’s degree programs in business, IT, healthcare, and K–12 education—including a B.S.
 Business Administration – Human Resource Management program that has been recognized by SHRM as fully aligned with their HR Curriculum Guidebook and Templates.

 WGU’s programs are built to be flexible and to fit the lives of busy working adults.
 In most cases, you’ll complete courses on your schedule, with 24/7 online access to learning materials and the ability to take tests as soon as you know the material.
-And the results speak for themselves; WGU graduates reported an average increase in income of $12,300 within two years of graduation, compared with salary pre-enrollment.
-Four years after WGU graduation, the average increase was $21,800, compared to the national average of $11,5001.
+And the results speak for themselves: In a 2021 Harris Poll survey, WGU graduates reported an average increase in income of $18,200 within two years of graduation, compared with their pre-enrollment salary.
+Within four years of graduation, the average income increase for WGU grads was $25,900.

 Scholarship valued up to: